Company Information

 Graham Wilcock has a PhD from UMIST (University of Manchester Institute of Science and Technology), England and is Adjunct Professor of Language Technology at University of Helsinki, Finland.
 He previously worked in industry with ICL (International Computers Limited) in Europe and with Sharp Corporation in Japan.
 He was co-organizer of several workshops on NLP and XML including the first Linguistic Annotation Workshop (LAW 2007).
 He received an IBM Innovation Award in 2008 for work on UIMA (Unstructured Information Management Architecture) and published a textbook Introduction to Linguistic Annotation and Text Analytics in 2009.

-Since 2016 he has worked mainly on talking robots and conversational AI.
+Since 2016 he has worked on talking robots and conversational AI.
 With Kristiina Jokinen he developed WikiTalk, a Wikipedia-based open-domain dialogue system for Nao robots, and co-edited a book Dialogues with Social Robots published by Springer in 2017.
-He also developed CityTalk, a prototype generic dialogue system in which social robots interact using conversational AI and answer queries by searching knowledge graphs in graph databases.
-In 2018-19 he was Visiting Professor at Kyoto University, Japan where he worked in the ERATO project with the ERICA robot.
-He has presented papers and demos on talking robots at IJCAI 2018, IJCAI 2019, ECAI 2020, JSAI 2021, and most recently at HRI 2022, JSAI 2022, RO-MAN 2022, and ACII 2022.
+He developed CityTalk, a prototype generic dialogue system in which social robots interact using conversational AI and answer queries by searching knowledge graphs in graph databases.
+In 2018-19 he was Visiting Professor at Kyoto University, Japan where he worked with the ERICA robot in the ERATO project.
+He has presented papers and robot demos at SIGDIAL 2015, COLING 2016, IJCAI 2018, IJCAI 2019, and more recently at HRI 2022, RO-MAN 2022, ACII 2022, JSAI 2023, RO-MAN 2023, IWSDS 2024, HRI 2024, SIGDIAL 2024.

 CDM: Constructive Dialogue Modelling